-I am very interested in intercultural dating and dating between people with different native languages.
+I am very interested in intercultural relationships and dating between people with different native languages.
 I created a questionnaire and asked people to fill it out.
 Much to my surprise there wasn’t a lot of responses.
 There was a lot, but not what I was thinking.
 I was thinking it would be a lot more and I suppose this means that this type of dating isn’t as common as I thought.

 I come from a multicultural and language household and my relationships have always been multicultural and multilingual, which, I could have given me more of a bias view of relationships.

 Some wrote a lot of information which I will be posting in their own dedicated postings.
 Some wrote a decent amount of information, but I will combine their stories with others.

 Here is one of my Intercultural Dating Stories Series, which consists of one partner being from France.